kesireddyadarsh/mdpiAlgorithm/README.md

 * Viennet

 ## Algorithms
 Please find the code for the following algorithms.
-In (paper), we did nto use simple EA
+In (paper), we do not use Simple EA provided in the code.
+It was used to check mutation and testing of code.
+In Simple EA, we were using summation of the objectives which is not optimal way to find multi-objective optimization.
+The results from the simulation are presented in (paper) Appendix B.
 * Simple EA
 * NSGA - II
 * NSGA - III